 This statement has been published in accordance with the Modern Slavery Act 2015.
 It sets out the steps taken by Greene King Limited and other relevant group companies to prevent modern slavery and human trafficking it its business and supply chains.

 Greene King was founded in 1799 and is headquartered in Bury St. Edmunds, Suffolk.
-We currently employ around 38,000 people across five divisions: Local Pubs; Destination Food Brands; Premium, Urban and Venture Brands; Pub Partners; and Brewing & Brands, all of which operate within the UK.
+We currently employ around 40,000 people across five divisions: Local Pubs; Destination Food Brands; Premium, Urban and Venture Brands; Pub Partners; and Brewing & Brands.

-We operate around 2,700 pubs, restaurants and hotels across England, Wales and Scotland, of which around 1,700 are retail pubs, restaurants and hotels in the Locals, Destination and Premium, Urban and Venture Brands divisions, and c.1,000 are tenanted, leased and franchised pubs.
-Our leading retail brands and formats include Greene King, Hungry Horse, Farmhouse Inns and Chef & Brewer.
+We operate c.2,700 pubs, restaurants and hotels across England, Wales and Scotland, of which c.1,700 are managed pubs, restaurants and hotels in the Locals, Destination and Premium, Urban and Venture Brands divisions, and c.1,000 are tenanted and leased pubs in the Pub Partners division.
+Our leading managed brands and formats include Hungry Horse, Farmhouse Inns and Chef & Brewer.
 Our Brewing & Brands division covers the brewing sides of the business, with quality ale brands brewed at the Greene King brewery in Bury St Edmunds and the Belhaven Brewery in Dunbar.
-Our industry-leading portfolio includes Greene King IPA, Old Speckled Hen, Abbot Ale and Belhaven Best.
+Our industry-leading portfolio includes Greene King IPA, Old Speckled Hen, Abbot Ale, Ice Breaker and Belhaven Best.

 In October 2019 Greene King was acquired by the CK Asset Holdings Limited (“CKAH”) group.
 CKAH is a Cayman Islands company registered in Hong Kong whose shares are listed on the Hong Kong Stock Exchange.
 A new chief executive, Nick Mackenzie, also joined the group in May 2019, replacing Rooney Anand, who had been in role since 2005.